Overview of Ngāti Toa Claims

 The settlement for Ngāti Toa Rangatira includes several very high profile commercial assets and what some might say is a New Zealand icon – Kapiti Island.

 “The return of Kapiti to the iwi is an appropriate recognition of the fight we carried on for nearly eighty years to try to keep these lands.
-Ngāti Toa still retains a small piece of private land on Kapiti and the iwi operates an eco tour operation on the island in co-operation with the Department of Conservation.
-The iwi will be very concerned to ensure that the very special ecological and conservation values of Kapiti are not affected in any way”.
+Ngāti Toa still retains a small piece of private land on Kapiti and the iwi are very concerned to ensure that the very special ecological and conservation values of Kapiti are not affected in any way”.

 Assets which the iwi can acquire include the Wellington Central Police Station, surplus Kenepuru Hospital lands in Porirua, and the Royal New Zealand Police College, as well as 40 schools, farm properties, court houses, police stations, and prisons.
 The largest single asset is approximately 39,000 hectares of Crown forest land in the South Island.
 In total around $200 million worth of assets are able to be acquired.

 “This settlement will allow the iwi to continue its investment in the local community and region.
 The Ngāti Toa iwi body already operates a very successful primary health care operation for not only the iwi but the Wellington community.
 Parts of the redress are designed to allow us to expand this service to include a wider range of services and also to new areas such as central Wellington and the South Island.
 We also want to seriously consider undertaking development of some of the lands.
-Many have been held in limbo in the Crown’s land bank and we can now look at how they can be developed, not only for the iwi’s best interests but also for the region.
-One of the key assets for the iwi is the surplus Kenepuru Hospital lands which we feel have huge potential.
-One of our tasks over the next year will be investigating the best way to make the most of this potential.”
+Many have been held in limbo in the Crown’s land bank and we can now look at how they can be developed, not only for the iwi’s best interests but also for the region.”

 Ngāti Toa also signed an aquaculture settlement with the Crown in 2008.
 The new settlement will provide Ngāti Toa with an opportunity to involve itself more in coastal issues as it will be recognised as the Kaitiaki of the Cook Strait and large parts of the Marlborough Sounds.